SeeedDocument/Seeed-WiKi/docs/Grove-Air_Quality_Sensor_v1.3.md

 **With Raspberry Pi**

-1.You should have got a raspberry pi and a grovepi or grovepi+.
+1.You need to prepare a raspberry pi and a grovepi or grovepi+.

-2.You should have completed configuring the development enviroment, otherwise follow here.
+2.You need to completed configuring the development enviroment, otherwise follow [here](https://seeeddoc.github.io/GrovePiPlus/#Introducing_the_GrovePi.2B).

 3.Connection
 - Plug the sensor to grovepi socket A0 by using a grove cable.